hussein-mamane/hussein-mamane/README.md

-- 👋 Hi, I’m Mamane Housseini (say "HouS-Seine")
+- 👋 Hi, I’m Mamane Housseini (say "HouS-Seine"), a recent grad dev with simple projects
 - Click on REPOSITORIES to see more
 - 👀 I’m interested in Backend Dev,Operating Systems(in priority Linux) & Infrastructure
 - 🌱 I’m currently learning a lot